medicor/tallyho/README.md

-TallyHo
+Tallyho!
 =======

-Time management in Polymer and Firebase
+Time tracking and invoicing with Polymer and Firebase.